-The portfolio is made up of two projects: Further work and the Architecture unit.
-The Architecture unit is the sustained project and will provide the best evidence for all four assessment objectives.
+The portfolio is made up of two projects: Further work and the Sustained project.

+The sustained project provide the best evidence for all four assessment objectives.

-The ESA will be launched week beginning 8th January 2024 once the starting points are released from AQA.
+The ESA will be launched week beginning 6th January 2025 once the starting points are released from AQA.
 This unit follows the same structure as the sustained portfolio project with a condensed timescale.